groupdocs-search/GroupDocs.Search-for-Java/README.md

 # Java Library to Search & Index Documents

-GroupDocs.Search for Java API performs basic and advanced search operations against various formats to gain data insights.
-It can also be used for indexing various documents and performs search on the basis of different search query types.
+GroupDocs.Search for Java is a [Search & Indexing Library](https://products.groupdocs.com/search/java) that can perform basic and advanced search operations against various formats to gain data insights.
+It can also be used for indexing [various document types](https://docs.groupdocs.com/search/java/supported-document-formats/) to perform search on the basis of different search query types.
 Advance searching techniques such as fuzzy, synonyms, boolean and full-text search are supported.

 <p align="center">
   <a title="Download complete GroupDocs.Search for Java source code" href="https://github.com/groupdocs-search/GroupDocs.Search-for-Java/archive/master.zip">